When you are in your doctor’s office, and your doctor is writing notes, your doctor may be thinking about all kinds of things.

 🌷 Don’t Be Perfect!

 You do not have to do everything on this page every visit.
 That would be impossible!
-This list is mostly about having a different mindset, being honest about your symptoms, and keeping your disability in mind while you visit your doctor.
+This list is mostly about being honest about your symptoms, and keeping your disability in mind while you visit your doctor.
 You do not need to have perfect visits.
-Just do the best you can with it.
+Just try your best to be honest with your doc (and with yourself).